ALL STATE DATA UPDATED FOR 2023! *Office closed in 2021

 Alaska Reconsideration Approval Over Time

 As the table and the below chart indicate, Alaska has mostly been far ahead of the national average when it comes to Approvals at the Reconsideration level.
-There has been some variability however, and approval rates have come down in the last few years.
-In 2018, Alaska ranked 7th in the nation for highest percentage of approvals at Reconsideration.
-However, as you can see, in general, the chances of winning approval at Reconsideration are not particularly high.
+In 2022, Alaska ranked 12th in the nation for highest percentage of approvals at Reconsideration.
+However, as you can see, in general, the chances of winning approval at Reconsideration is still 50-50.
 That is why many applicants must continue in the next level, the Hearing.

 Alaska Hearings Approval Over Time